An Update On The Battle In Afghanistan

 Welcome to the program.

-Lieutenant General DAVID RODRIGUEZ (Deputy Commander, U.S. Forces, Afghanistan): Thank you very much.
+DAVID RODRIGUEZ: Thank you very much.
 Glad to be here.

 SIEGEL: You said this week that if Pakistan doesn't move on the Taliban in North Waziristan that is within their own borders, that's not a mission-stopper.
 Wouldn't it greatly assist the mission if they did that?

 RODRIQUEZ: Certainly, it would greatly assist the mission.
 And what I'm focusing on, as the operational commander, is building the strength and durability in the Afghan National Security Forces and the Afghan Border Police, police, to withstand the challenges that they'll see from their border.

 SIEGEL: But when you say it wouldn't be a mission-stopper, are you making the best of a bad thing?
 You would prefer the Pakistanis to do this, but you (unintelligible)?

 RODRIQUEZ: Oh, absolutely.
 Everybody (unintelligible) would prefer for them to do more and more over there, which makes it easier on the mission in Afghanistan.

 SIEGEL: There was also a rise in assassinations by the Taliban from 2009 to 2010.
 What do those numbers say about the Taliban strategy?

 RODRIQUEZ: So when you look at those figures, you really have to analyze the whole overall area.

 SIEGEL: So what you're seeing, you're saying, is where government officials are now, first of all, actually administering something and where U.S. and allied forces have pushed the Taliban out...